 Cincinnati Children’s Newborn Intensive Care Unit (NICU) provides highly specialized clinical care and support to more than 700 newborns and their families each year.

-Specialists in our High-Risk Infant Follow-Up Program evaluate and manage high-risk infants for developmental concerns, supplemental oxygen therapy and complex management problems following discharge from intensive care nurseries.
+Specialists in our Newborn Intensive Care Follow-up Clinic evaluate and manage high-risk infants for developmental concerns, supplemental oxygen therapy and complex management problems following discharge from intensive care nurseries.